 Unfortunately, many of us do not retain flexibility through daily activities, even when they attempt to be active.
 Many jobs are largely sedentary, and even leisure activities keep us stuck in one place.
 In order to remain functional, joints and muscles need to be used, which means they need to be properly stretched without being overworked.
 The balance is often very delicate, and is something that chiropractic can help with.

 When the spine is misaligned it can affect many different areas of the body including flexibility.
-Someone who is not flexible will have a limited range of motion (ROM) and treatments are designed to improve this, and restore natural posture.
+Someone who is not flexible will have a limited range of motion (ROM) and physical therapy is designed to improve this, and restore natural posture.

 But being flexible is about more than moving better.
 When the body is stiff, even simple movement results in pain because it is blocked by the misalignment.
 When this is corrected, blood flow improves and the process of improving flexibility becomes less taxing